The Most Important Hiking Essentials That Every Hiker Needs

 4. A CamelPak & Water Filter

 A CamelPak or a water bladder is another hiking essential I recommend investing in.
 Again, if you are a beginner, you will be fine with just water bottles.
 However, on longer hikes, a CamelPak is SUPER helpful.
-Here is what I mean by a CamelPak.
-Now, you don’t have to buy a CamelPak specifically, because most hiking bags will have a spot for your water bladder, the CamelPak is just an example.
+Here, is what I mean by a CamelPak.
+Now, you don’t have to buy a CamelPak specifically, there are many different water reservoirs or “bladders” that you can choose from.
+Also, many hiking bags have places to put your water bladders.

 Now, again, as a beginner hiker, you DON’T need a water filter.
 However, when you go on hikes that are 10-20 miles long and in the HEAT, you will WANT a water filter.
 This is the water filter I use and the HydraPak that goes along with it.
 How I pack my bag is, I fill up my 3 liter water bladder, then put it in my hiking bag, then I bring a separate Nalgene water bottle and clip it on my pack until I need to replenish my water supply.
 Once my water bladder is empty, I just refill the HydraPak with spring water, found on the trail, then put the water filter on it, then pour that into my Nalgene.